reelsoftware/phpreelcms/themes.md

 The theme is nothing more than a collection of folders and files that together will change the way your application will render to the end-user.
 To ease your development process, phpReel created components.
 These are similar to a function that you can call to bring content from phpReel to your HTML5 template.
 You will learn more about components later in this documentation.

+Keep in mind that phpReel is a Laravel application at it's core.
+This means that in order to change the way your application looks and feels you don't have to actually follow every step presented here.
+This guide gives you information about the tools that can be used but it's up to you, the developer, to decide where and if to use them.

 # File structure
 In order to create a phpReel theme you must comply to the theme standard defined by us.
 Don't worry, it's pretty simple.
 You just have to create a couple of directories and files as described below.
 ```